-For many homeowners, it’s common to see swarms of small black ants in your house during the summer months.
+For many homeowners, it’s common to see swarms of small black ants in your house during the common summer bug months.
 They can be a real pest in any home, but particularly your kitchen.
 Just over a millimeter in length, little black ants are often lured into your kitchen by the abundance of food, especially any spilled or seeping liquids.

 How to Identify Little Black Ants